-- 1. Reading weekly textbook and other assignments, as posted on the overall schedule. - 2.
-Writing and posting three online Discussion essays (250-400 words each).
-With responses (see #3, below) they are worth 30% of the final grade. - 3.
-Writing and posting three brief responses (75+ words) to essays by other students.
-With the Discussion essays (see #2, above) they are worth 30% of the final grade. - 4.
-Writing a paper of about 1500-1600 words, due June 10.
-Worth 25% of the final grade. - 5.
-Taking a midterm exam May 13.
-Worth 25% of the final grade. - 6.
-Taking a final exam June 17.
+1. Reading weekly textbook and other assignments, as posted on the overall schedule.

+2. Writing and posting four online Discussion essays (250-400 words each).
+With responses (see #3, below) they are worth 30% of the final grade.

+3. Writing and posting four brief responses (75+ words) to essays by other students.
+With the Discussion essays (see #2, above) they are worth 30% of the final grade.

+4. Writing a paper of about 1500-1600 words, due March 15.
+Worth 20% of the final grade.

+5. Taking a midterm exam February 13.
 Worth 25% of the final grade.

-THREE DISCUSSION ESSAYS AND THREE ESSAY RESPONSES.
+6. Taking a final exam March 24.
+Worth 25% of the final grade.

+7. Extra credit for enhanced participation and for filling out a course evaluation.
+More about this later, in Week I or II.

+FOUR DISCUSSION ESSAYS...

+You will write four brief (250-400 words) essays.
+See the Overall Schedule (in "Setting Up") for due dates.
 Here's the drill:

+Each Module, a quarter of the course, gives you two Discussions, each with an essay assignment.
+You will do the assigned reading for each.
+Then you will choose one Discussion assignment to write an essay from, and one from which to write a response to another person's essay.
+For example, in the first module, you have Discussions #1 and #2.
+You might write an essay for #1 and a response for #2, or vice versa.
+But you can't do essays for both, or responses for both.

-Find most details of the Discussion assignments in the Modules.
-But also see the "Overall Schedule" and "Assignments."
-The first givs you deadlines; the second gives guidance on the use of the History Lab and how to write good essays.
+Find most details of the Discussion assignments, including due dates, in the Modules.
+But also see "Assignments" for guidance on the use of the History Lab and how to write good essays.